Epicodus-Curriculum/intro-full-stack/3j_using_function_declarations_in_event_handling.md

 h1.addEventListener("click", alertHeading);
 ```

-Just like with the event handler property example, we pass in the name of the `alertHeading` function that we are passing in as the second argument to the `addEventListner()` method call.
+Just like with the event handler property example, we pass in the name of the `alertHeading` function that we are passing in as the second argument to the `addEventListener()` method call.
 Remember, a function that is passed in as the argument to another function or method is called a callback function.
 If you need a review of callback functions, revisit the "Event Handling with Event Listeners" lesson.

 ## When Would I Use a Function Declaration in an Event Handler?
 ---